 - Always submit something for every assessment. - You must attempt all assessments at the first opportunity. - You must do each assessment (essay, project, report, portfolio, exam etc.) for every module.
-You should do this even if you don't think you can fully complete them. - You do not have an automatic right to resit or to repeat a year of study. - The maximum mark that can be awarded for reassessed components is 40%.
+You should do this even if you don't think you can fully complete them. - You do not have an automatic right to resit or to repeat a year of study.

+The maximum mark that can be awarded for reassessed components is 40%.

 See the Assessment Regulations for full details.
-These are available on our website-
+These are available on our website via the following https://ucleeds.ac.uk/related-documentation/

-5.11 Re-study
+Re-study

-If, following a re-sit you are still unable to pass a module, the Board of Examiners may, at its discretion, permit you to pay and repeat the module in the next academic year.
+If, following a re-sit you are still unable to pass a module, the Board of Examiners may, at its discretion, permit one of the following repeat options: